Xbox (division): Establishment and acquisition of Activision Blizzard (2022–2023)

 Microsoft announced its proposed acquisition of Activision Blizzard for $68.7 billion in cash on January 18, 2022.
-Simultaneously, Microsoft announced that Xbox Game Studios, ZeniMax Media and Activision Blizzard will fall under Microsoft Gaming, Microsoft's newly formed gaming division.
+Simultaneously, Microsoft announced that Xbox Game Studios, ZeniMax Media and Activision Blizzard would fall under Microsoft Gaming, Microsoft's newly formed gaming division.
 Microsoft Gaming CEO Phil Spencer stated that one of the primary reasons for acquiring Activision Blizzard is to enter the mobile gaming market.
 Meanwhile, Activision Blizzard CEO Bobby Kotick mentioned that they accepted the offer to access more talent, capitalize on the growing demand in the gaming industry, and to compete with rising gaming companies from China and Japan.
-Microsoft Gaming has entered into several 10-year agreements with gaming companies including Sony, Nintendo, Nvidia, Boosteroid, Ubitus, Nware, and EE to bring Call of Duty to their respective platforms over the next decade.
+Microsoft Gaming has entered into several 10-year agreements with gaming companies including Sony, Nintendo, Nvidia, Boosteroid, Ubitus, Nware, and EE, to bring Call of Duty to their respective platforms over the next decade.
 Additionally, Microsoft Gaming sold Activision Blizzard's cloud gaming rights to Ubisoft for 15 years due to regulatory pressure from the acquisition of Activision Blizzard.
 After several regulatory challenges, the deal was closed on October 13, 2023.
 The total cost of the acquisition amounted to $75.4 billion.
 This made Microsoft the third largest publisher of video games after Tencent and Sony Interactive Entertainment.
 On the day the acquisition was announced, Phil Spencer formed the Microsoft Gaming business, taking over as CEO, while Matt Booty headed Xbox Game Studios.
 Spencer's role includes all Microsoft's global interactive entertainment business across all devices and services.
 In 2022, ZeniMax Media, acquired Nemesys Games, a Hungarian video game development studio.
 Following the acquisition, Nemesys Games was officially renamed to ZeniMax Online Studios Hungary.